JeSuisJo/Dokkan-Semi-LegitBot/README.md

 # Dokkan Semi-LegitBot

-An automation bot for Dragon Ball Z: Dokkan Battle that helps automate level farming and ZTUR (Zen Awakening) farming using ADB (Android Debug Bridge).
+An automation bot for Dragon Ball Z: Dokkan Battle that helps automate level farming and ZTUR farming using ADB (Android Debug Bridge).

 ## Features